 - Lack of credentials (no testimonials or trust badges)

 Amateur custom-made websites are most likely to suffer from these flaws.
 Consider whether it’s worth hiring a professional web designer to rebuild your website.
 You may also want to consider hiring professional photographers for ensuring that all images are professional in tone, as well as hiring professional copywriters if you need good quality written content.
 Like a shopfront, a website is worth investing money in if you want to attract customers.
+If you want to find out more about why website content is so important, check out this post by Cullen Fischel.

 The problem lies with your product/service